isc-projects/kea/doc/examples/template-power-user-home/info.md

    - tweak your DNS option to match your actual network

    - the path to the hook libraries.
 This is very OS specific parameter.
 The library names are in general the same everywhere, but the path varies.
+See Section 16.2 of the Kea ARM for details.

-3. If using firewall, make sure the server1 can reach the server2.
-A nice way to ensure that is to try to retrieve server2's config from the server1:
+3. If using a firewall, make sure server1 can reach server2.
+A nice way to ensure that is to try to retrieve server2's config from server1:

    ``curl -X POST -H "Content-Type: application/json" -d '{ "command": "config-get", "service": [ "dhcp4" ] }'  http://192.168.1.3:8000/``

    You should get a DHCPv4 running configuration in return in a JSON format.

-4. Make sure the opposite direction (server2 can connect to server1).
+4. Make sure the opposite direction (server2 can connect to server1) works too.
 Simply repeat step 3 from the server2 and user server's 1 IP address and port.

 5. Install CA and DHCPv4 on host2, similar to steps 1 and 2.
 Note the config file for the standby server is very similar, except the definition of ``this-server-name`` field